mgks/llmcontext/README.md

 }
 ```

+### 🛡️ Smart Binary Detection
+`genctx` doesn't just rely on file extensions.
+It performs **content inspection** (reading the first 512 bytes) to detect binary files.
+This prevents accidental inclusion of compiled binaries, obscure media formats, or corrupted files that could break your LLM context window.

 ### 💡 Advanced: Whitelist Strategy

 The `include` option works as a strict **whitelist**.
 This allows you to cherry-pick specific files even if they might otherwise be ignored by a broad rule (as long as they are not explicitly in `exclude`).